 - Present the cutting edge at a skewed angle.
 The effective top angle and bevel angle are at a maximum when they meet the oncoming wood square on.
 If you skew the edge, the wood sees the angles as smaller and more acute and the shaving slips over the edge more easily.
 Also, the skewed edge takes a narrower shaving.
 A traditionally ground bowl gouge (ground square, or nearly square, across) can be used with the wing at a very skewed angle, giving a very clean cut.

 - If necessary, make the final cuts with a very gentle scraping action.
 The lower wing of a swept-back gouge, with the flute closed and the handle down to skew the edge, will take extremely fine, fluffy shavings.
 It removes very little wood on each pass.
-You can also use a diamond point flat scraper, on its side to skew the edge.
-It is easier to keep sharp than a gouge.
-Scraping like this will usually get rid of ‘macro’ torn grain but does not leave a burnished surface as a bevel-guided cut can.
+You can also use a flat scraper, on its side to skew the edge.
+The scraper is easier to keep sharp than a gouge, and can be given a rolled burr using a burnishing rod.
+Shear scraping like this will usually get rid of ‘macro’ torn grain but does not leave a burnished surface as a bevel-guided cut can.

 - Use a negative rake scraper flat on the rest.
+Beginners sometimes unintentionally lift one side of the tool off the rest, which causes minor dig-ins that tear the grain.
 The shaving has to bend sharply as you cut it, but the top angle is too great to create a wedging action.
-Provided the shaving is thin and there is no vibration, a reasonable surface may be achieved.
+Provided the shaving is thin and there is no vibration, a reasonable or good surface may be achieved.
+Light cuts help with this.
 Too much tool projection can cause vibration, and so can thin walls on the bowl.
-Most woods respond best to a gouge.
+Most woods respond best to a correctly used gouge.